kubernetes/community/contributors/guide/pull-requests.md

 * Sausage => squash

  Do squash when there are several commits to fix bugs in the original commit(s), address reviewer feedback, etc.
- Really we only want to see the end state and commit message for the whole pull request.
+ Really we only want to see the end state, and commit message for the whole pull request.

 * Layers => don't squash